fbpx

 Step 6: Drizzle some lemon juice on them

-Now for my magic trick (just kidding it’s science)!
+Now for my magic trick (just kidding it's science)!
 To keep your peaches from turning brown, all you need is lemon juice.
 Before you freeze the peaches, make sure you drizzle a bit of lemon juice, toss the peaches, and let them sit for 3-5 minutes.
-My rule of thumb is to use around 1 tbsp of lemon juice for every 1lb of peaches.
+I use about 1 tablespoon of lemon juice for every 1lb of peaches.

 Step 7: Spread them on a baking sheet

-I recommend placing the peaches on a parchment paper-lined baking sheet so that the peaches are easier to remove once frozen.
+I recommend placing the peaches on a parchment paper-lined baking sheet first to freeze before combining the slices into a larger container.
+If the peach slices are frozen separately, they wont stick to each other and make a giant blob of peach slices in the freezer.
+I speak from experience, trust me.
 Spread the sliced peaches in a single layer and place the baking sheet in the freezer for 1-2 hours (or even overnight).

 Step 8: Transfer them to a freezer bag